sebastiandeppisch/youtubeSubscriberCountDisplay/README.md

 const String CHANNEL = "johnDoe";
 const String APIKEY = "ABCDEFGHIJKLMNOPQRSTUVWXYZ01234567890AB";
 ```
-now you can upload the firmware to the ESP.
-Then you should see a new Wifi (without a password).
-Connect to it and enter your Wifi Password (see the github Page of the WiFiManager lib for more info).
+Now you can upload the firmware to the ESP.
+After uploading you should see a new Wifi (without a password).
+Connect to it and enter your Wifi password (see the github Page of the WiFiManager lib for more info).
 Then the ESP connects to your Wifi and after a few seconds the subscriber count should appear on the display.